Camera - Day6.0/10

 - Too little ram

-Summary: This device is a bit of a mixed bag in terms of specs.
-Where some things outperform other devices in its price class others fail to impress.
+The Blu Studio 5.0 II is a bit of a mixed bag in terms of specs.
+Where some of its features outperform other devices in its price class others fail to impress.
 And with newer, cheaper devices being released monthly (even some more by Blu) this phone is already dated.

 In terms of appearance this phone is an immediate Samsung rip off, therefor it doesn’t really do anything to stand out.
 The body is made from slippery plastic, but it feels rather nice and the battery door snaps in to place tightly.
 Additionally, the buttons have a nice click to them and all the ports feel snappy.